daeunnpark/File_Memory_Management/README.md

 ## Introduction
-This file contains guideline and explanations for part2 (including EC2.1 and 2.2) and part3 (including EC4) of HW#4.
+This file contains guideline and explanations for file and memory management application named `"part23"`.
 For Function description, following the sample file `"part23_test.c"` can be helpful.

 # Makefile
 This is a \*sample Makefile.